priyanshuharshbodhi1/Axiom/How_Kiro_Was_Used_to_Build_the_Project.md

 ---

+### 🎯 Development Timeline with Kiro

+Our Kiro integration evolved organically throughout the project:

+- **Aug 28**: Established foundational [steering files](/.kiro/steering/) defining our product vision, tech stack, and architecture
+- **Aug 29 - Sep 2**: Created detailed specifications for workflow builder and React Flow node system
+- **Sep 5**: Implemented automation hooks for testing, migration sync, and build validation
+- **Sep 8**: Added external API integration specs for CoinGecko and 1inch
+- **Sep 10**: Developed GOAT SDK integration specification for AI-powered automation
+- **Sep 12**: Documented complete Kiro development context and methodology

+This timeline shows how Kiro wasn't an afterthought — it was integral to our development process from day one.

+---

 📌 **Summary**
 Kiro became like an **AI teammate** — handling the scaffolding, setup, and checks — so we could focus on solving hard problems and building Axiom.ai faster.
+The combination of spec-driven development, intelligent automation hooks, and context-aware code generation enabled us to build a sophisticated DeFi automation platform with unprecedented speed and quality.